The Fire Risks I Didn’t Take Seriously (Until One Almost Happened)

 Candle safety tips:

 If you love candles but worry about safety, consider switching to battery-operated flameless candles.
-They offer the same vibe without the risk of an open flame.
-Here's a link to my favorite set — trust me, they're a game-changer!
+Honestly, some of the newer flameless candles look good enough now that I barely notice the difference.
+Here's my favorite set!

 Cooking Hazards: The Kitchen Fire Risk